-The management of varicose tributary veins of the great saphenous vein has traditionally been treated with ultrasound-guided foam sclerotherapy.
+The management of varicose tributary veins of the great saphenous vein has traditionally been treated with radio-frequency ablation or endovenous laser ablation.
 Now there is a new non-thermal non-tumescent ablation procedure called Varithena®.
 Varithena (polidocanol injectable foam) is a prescription medicine used to treat varicose veins caused by problems with the great saphenous vein (GSV) and other related veins in the leg’s GSV system.
 Varithena improves symptoms related to or caused by varicose veins, and the appearance of varicose veins.

 The accredited Vein Center at Fox Valley Plastic Surgery expertly treats all vein issues.
 Some practices have a doctor, instead of a registered vascular technician, perform the ultrasounds.
 This is never done at FVPS because a registered vascular sonographer is vastly superior to a doctor in his/her level of ultrasound expertise of the veins.
 Our skilled surgeons and technicians are helping women and men from places such as Green Bay, Appleton, Fond du Lac, Sheboygan, Milwaukee, Madison and upper Michigan, perfect their personal Renaissance.
 Contact the Vein Center at (920) 233-1540 to request a vein consultation.